|

 camera shake or too slow to 'freeze' motion.
 Use a faster shutter speed and

 adjust the aperture accordingly.
-A rule of thumb is to use the reciprocal of
+The rule of thumb to avoiding camera shake while hand holding your camera is to use the reciprocal of

 the 35mm equivalent focal length in use.
-Say you zoom to 125mm, then use a shutter
+Say you zoom to 125mm (35mm equiv.), then use a shutter

-speed of at least 1/125 sec. to avoid camera shake.
+speed of 1/125 sec. or faster to avoid camera shake.
 To 'freeze' motion, a shutter

 speed faster than 1/60 sec. is usually necessary depending on the type and speed